klinecharts/KLineChart/docs/en/instance-api.md

 Zoom at data index.
 -`scale` scaling ratio
 -`dataIndex` the index of the data -`animationDuration` animation time, can be defaulted, the default is no animation

+### zoomAtTimestamp(scale, timestamp, animationDuration)
+Zoom at timestamp.
+-`scale` scaling ratio
+-`timestamp` timestamp
+-`animationDuration` animation time, can be defaulted, the default is no animation